YeoLab/region_based_CLIP_enrichment/README.md

 inputBroadFeatures: 204_01_RBFOX2.input.broadfeaturecounts.txt
 combinedOutput: 204_01_RBFOX2.combined.ReadsByLoc
 ```
 This file contains the log2 fold changes for each region of each gene.
-NaNs that are
-present in these files indicate ALL of the following:
-- that less than 10 reads were present in either the CLIP or INPUT sample.
-- that less than 10 reads were present in either the CLIP or the EXPECTED INPUT
-- that less than 10 reads were present in either the INPUT or the EXPECTED CLIP
+Fold changes are only reported IF:

 where:
 - EXPECTED INPUT = clip reads * (input mapped read number / clip mapped read number),